NarayanCheerla/mn-fe-exercise/README.md

 npm run dev
 ```

-# To build and run in local
+# To build and start in local

 ```sh
 npm i